jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-21.md

-+++
+---
-title=  "Edinburgh 1778"
+title: "Edinburgh 1778"
-heading=  "Chapter 21"
+linkTitle: "Chapter 21"
-description=  "On settling in Edinburgh, Smith took a house in the Canongate—Panmure House" date=  2015-09-10 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-20" linkbtext=  "Chapter 20" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-22" linkftext=  "Chapter 22"
+description: "On settling in Edinburgh, Smith took a house in the Canongate—Panmure House"
-+++
+date: 2015-08-16
+author: "Rae"
+image: "/covers/life.jpg"
+---

 On settling in Edinburgh, Smith took a house in the Canongate—Panmure House.
 It was at the foot of Panmure Close, one of the steep and narrow wynds that descend from the north side of the Canongate towards the base of the Calton Hill.